-3 Niebuhr, who visited Urfa in 1766, also states that the fish were sometimes eaten in spite of the veneration with which they were regarded; so, too, Buckingham in 1823.

-^{} See photograph on Pl.
+Niebuhr, who visited Urfa in 1766, also states that the fish were sometimes eaten in spite of the veneration with which they were regarded; so, too, Buckingham in 1823. \ See photograph on Pl.
 7b.
-The pool examined by Tavernier in 1644.
-He rethat they 'were so full of fish that if you them in a little bread they will follow yo place to place as you walk by the side pond'
+The pools were examined by Tavernier in 1644.
+He remarked that they 'were so full of fish that if you throw them in a little bread they will follow you from place to place as you walk by the side of the pond'.